 If you are like me, then you like FLAVOR PACKED FOODS.
 No bland food please!
 LOL

 Korean Baked Chicken checks those boxes!
-It also couldn't be simpler to make.
+This Korean style, spicy baked chicken recipe also couldn't be simpler to make.
 Bake some crispy chicken, and then baste with a yummy spicy gochujang based sauce and you're in for a delicious treat!

 How To Get Crispy Chicken When Baking

-The finishing touch is the gochujang based sauce.
-It's super easy to make and once you try this you'll want to put it on EVERYTHING! 🙂
+The last step and the finishing touch is the gochujang based sauce.
+It's super easy to make and once you try this you'll want to put it on EVERYTHING!

 How To Serve Korean Baked Chicken

 I recommend that you serve delicious Korean Baked Chicken garnished with green onions and sesame seeds.
 You can enjoy with some white rice, and how about some pickled daikon radish and cold beer, just as the Koreans do?

 A great side dish to accompany would be some quick and easy cucumber kimchi!